Nevue Fine Art Marketing

 An online portfolio is crucial for the rare occasions when someone is interested in purchasing art when you first introduce yourself.

 If they ask to see your art examples, you can take out your smartphone and show them your online portfolio.
-Make sure that you know the prices of your artwork in case they ask you.
+Make sure you know your artwork’s prices in case they ask you.

 Network On Social Media